Ricimon/UnityArduinoInterface/README.md

 Tested to work on 2018.3.6+, but will probably work on Unity 5+

 # How to use
+Clone or download this repo into any folder under Assets/

 The ArduinoInterface class is a Singleton MonoBehaviour.
 To add the interface to your scene, simply add the script as a component to any GameObject.

 ![ss1](https://user-images.githubusercontent.com/24966782/56639156-dfbbe680-6624-11e9-902a-7baa90f6af3c.png)